Trauma-Team-International/Home/icu_burden/README.md

 ## Bayesian Method

+DATA SOURCE: daily country-level case or death numbers
+FOCUS: to evaluate the strength of historical trend as a proxy for forecasting the future
+PARAMETERS: NA

 GLM pipeline for using Bayesian method for linear regression, where the historical trend is used to predict future events.

 Get the [code](https://github.com/autonomio/trauma-team-international/blob/master/icu_burden/icu_burden_bayesian.py) on to your machine, and run it.

 ## Moving Average Method

+DATA SOURCE: daily country-level case or death numbers
+FOCUS: to evaluate how precise the most simplistic available method is in forecasting the future
+PARAMETERS: NA

 A moving average based baseline method, where historical trend is used to predict future events across all countries with COVID-19 cases.
 Provides as output mean-average-error and relative-median-error for each country.